reportportal/docs/src/md/src/LogDataInReportPortal/SoapUI.md

 </property>
 ```

-Put your soapui-log4j.xml in project directory (or made it available under classpath).
+Now put your soapui-log4j.xml in project directory (or made it available under classpath).

 #### Configuration